vaedprasad/StreakIT/Design-Document.md

 ## Experience

-After logging in a user opens Streaks and is presented with a list of their current challenges, which displays an icon, streak name, current streak, and best streak.
+After logging in a user opens StreakIt and is presented with a list of their current challenges, which displays an icon, streak name, current streak, and best streak.
 Each day, the user has the ability to complete a streak or fail a streak.
 Users can tap on a streak in the list to open a detail view of the challenge.

 # Technical